deptofdefense/dds.mil/content/posts/2020-05-hack-the-marine-corps-results-are-in.md

 Stay tuned as we continue working to bring in the best talent, technology, and approaches from the private sector to help transform government IT and better protect our country.

 > *“It was great having the opportunity to work side by side with the Marines to help secure their assets.
 These are my favorite types of programs to be a part of, because they allow me to have a massive impact on systems critical to national security.” — Tanner Emek, ethical hacker participant & full time bug bounty hunter*

+*\[this post has been migrated from an outdated Defense Digital Service Medium page]*